core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

   the media type name and from each other by a semicolon).
   In HTTP and many other protocols, used in a `Content-Type` header field.

-Content-Coding:
+content coding:
 : A name registered in the {{content-coding (HTTP Content Coding registry)<IANA.http-parameters}} {{-http-parameters}} as specified by
   {{Section 8.5 of RFC7230}}, indicating an encoding transformation with semantics further specified in {{Section 3.1.2.1 of RFC7231}}.
-  Confusingly, in HTTP the Content-Coding is found in a header field called "Content-Encoding", however "Content-Coding" is the correct term.
+  Confusingly, in HTTP, content coding values are found in a header field called "Content-Encoding", however "content coding" is the correct term for the process and the registered values.

-Content-Format:
+content format:
-: the combination of a Content-Type and a Content-Coding, identified by (1) a numeric identifier defined in the {{content-formats (COAP Content-Formats registry)<IANA.core-parameters}} {{-core-parameters}}
+: the combination of a Content-Type and zero or more content codings, identified by (1) a numeric identifier defined in the {{content-formats (COAP Content-Formats registry)<IANA.core-parameters}} {{-core-parameters}}
   as per {{Section 12.3 of -coap}} (referred to as Content-Format number), or (2) a Content-Format-String.

 Content-Format-String:
-: the string representation of the combination of a Content-Type and a Content-Coding.
+: the string representation of the combination of a Content-Type and zero or more content codings.

 Content-Format-Spec:
-: the string representation of a Content-Format; either a Content-Format-String or the (decimal) string representation of a Content-Format number.
+: the string representation of a content format; either a Content-Format-String or the (decimal) string representation of a Content-Format number.